 ARIES subsequently returned to the security of the Rolvenden Carriage Storage Shed until space could be found in the busy Carriage & Wagon restoration workshops at Tenterden.
 This wait came to an end on 16th March 2017, when ARIES was hauled by our recently repainted Class 14 locomotive to Tenterden

-Work to remove the steel exterior cladding has started, April 2017
+Work underway to remove the steel exterior cladding

 Quotations have been sought for blast cleaning of the inside and outside of the steel roof sheets and hoops.
 This has the potential to significantly reduce the time that this aspect of the restoration will take (and achieve a better finish), but does of course increase the financial cost.
 Whichever route is taken, it will be messy!